gorhill/uBlock/README.md

 - "µBlock does not support element hiding".
     - Yes it does.
-If you don't believe it, try entering `twitter.com##body` in the _"Your filters"_ text area and see what happens when you visit twitter.com...
+If you don't believe it, try entering `twitter.com##body` in the _"Your filters"_ text area and see what happens when you visit twitter.com.
+    - What it doesn't support [yet](https://github.com/gorhill/uBlock/issues/4),
+is the UI counterpart to "element hiding", i.e. being able to click on an element to extract filters out of it.
 - "The memory usage isn't actually ABP's fault, _EasyList_ is like 40,000+ lines of rules that all have to be parsed by ABP".
     - Hum, µBlock also parse _EasyList_.
 And _EasyPrivacy_.
 And _Malware domains_ lists.
 And _Peter Lowes's Ad server_ list.
 Out of the box.
 Yet uses less than half the